 Recorded Class Sessions: In anticipation that some students may be temporarily unable to participate in face-to-face class sessions (due to illness or other reason), the faculty are required to record each of their face-to-face class sessions using Zoom and to make these recordings available to all students in Blackboard, the University’s learning management system.
 This allows absent students to keep pace with their coursework through remote methodologies.
 The addition of the recorded class sessions to the asynchronous online materials essentially produces a full record of the course online, allowing students to stay in synch with the course.
 Faculty are also be encouraged to consider alternative assignments for graded class activities that students miss and cannot replicate on their own.
-Students attending class in the normal face-to-face/hybrid modality are also be able to refer to these recorded sessions for review and reinforcement of key material as part of their regular learning.
+Students attending class in the normal face-to-face/hybrid modality are also able to refer to these recorded sessions for review and reinforcement of key material as part of their regular learning.

-Graduate and Professional Programs: As noted earlier in the plan, many of the graduate and professional programs already had students on campus this summer using the basic hybrid instruction delivery model described above, with the larger classes broken into a series of smaller cohorts.
-The instructional plan for those programs and other graduate and professional programs that began in fall 2020 will continue to be refined based on the experiences in these summer programs, but will also involve variations of the hybrid model based on room and scheduling constraints.
+Graduate and Professional Programs: As noted earlier in the plan, many of the graduate and professional programs already had students on campus during summer 2020 using the basic hybrid instruction delivery model described above, with the larger classes broken into a series of smaller cohorts.
+The instructional plan for those programs and other graduate and professional programs that began in fall 2020 (and continue into spring 2021) were refined based on the experiences in these summer programs, but will also involve variations of the hybrid model based on room and scheduling constraints.

 Experiential Learning (including Clinical Practica, Internships, Service Learning and Student Research)